BrainDriveAI/BrainDrive-Memory/docs/user_guide.md

 - **Personalized Knowledge Graph**: Information is organized in a connected graph database that preserves relationships
 - **Document Integration**: Upload documents to instantly enhance your knowledge base
 - **Customizable Memory Behavior**: Define what types of information should be remembered and how
+- **Modular & Under Your Control**: Swap out data sources, storage systems, or language models as you see fit.

 ## Getting Started